Computational-Plant-Science/plantit/README.md

 ### Production

-In production configuration, NGINX servers static assets and reverse-proxies the back-end.
-Django also runs behind Gunicorn (both in the same container).
+In production configuration, NGINX serves static assets and reverse-proxies Django via Gunicorn (both in the same container).

 To configure PlantIT for deployment, first clone the repo, then, from the root directory, run: